Do you want to enrol in an Academic Bachelor programme at the University of Antwerp? You will need to fulfil a number of

 You need to provide all necessary data and electronic documents for this part of your application before the deadlines mentioned under "Application deadlines".

-Start your request for bachelor admission in the electronic application Mobility-Online (applications for 2022-2023 will start in December 2021).
+Start your request for bachelor admission in the electronic application Mobility-Online (applications for 2022-2023 are closed; applications for 2023-2024 will open in November 2022).
 Need help with the application?
-A user guide (PDF, 500kb) and instructional videos are available.
+A user guide (PDF, 500kb) is available.

-- Enter your personal details and select the programme in which you wish to enrol in the academic year 2021-2022 (or 2022-2023 if you still have to attend preparatory courses (e.g. language courses))
+- Enter your personal details and select the programme in which you wish to enrol (the appropriate academic year is determined by the necessity to still attend preparatory courses (e.g. language courses))

 - Generate a user account to access the application in a secure way